dsilvestro/PyRate/tutorials/bdnn_models.md

 #### June 2021
 ---

-The BD-NN models use a neural network to link changes in origination and extinction rates as a function of one or more discrete and/or continuous traits and as a function of time.
+The BD-NN models use a neural network to model changes in origination and extinction rates as a function of one or more discrete and/or continuous traits and as a function of time.
 The BD-NN model is available using a constant baseline rate (`-A 0`) or with time variable rate within fixed time frames (`-A 0 -fixShift <file>`).
 There are currently three flavors of the model: